AndiGit101/Elite-Qualifier/README.md

 ## Background(About the bot Bits)

 Simple chat bot as a part of the Elite Qualifier Project for Elite-101.
+Made in Python .

 ## Install(Description)

 Simple chat bot, Bits, interacts with the user asking questions and giving options to the users to do.Not powered by Artificial Intelligience.
+The

 ## Usage